ultimate-pa/hanfor/documentation/docs/references/patterns/MaxDurationPattern.md

 ### MaxDurationPattern Before
 ```
-Before "Q", it is always the case that "R" holds for less than "5" time units
+Before "Q", it is always the case that once "R" becomes satisfied, it holds for less than "5" time units
 ```

 ```
+Countertraces:
-Countertraces: (⌈!Q⌉;⌈(!Q && R)⌉ ∧ ℓ ≥ 5;true)
+⌈!Q⌉;⌈(!Q && R)⌉ ∧ ℓ ≥ 5;true
 ```

 ![](../img/patterns/MaxDurationPattern_Before_0.svg)